Hamilton County Genealogical Society

 • Check WorldCat to find the books in other libraries.
 Click on the specific volume title, scroll down, enter your zip code and click on Find Libraries.

-• Members-Only Online Full Index: Search the complete index of entries from Church Deaths 1890 - 1899 database at this website.
+• Members-Only Online Full Index: Search the complete index of entries from Church Deaths 1811 - 1899 database at this website.
 The full index entry (see “typical index entry” above) will be given in the search results for HCGS members who have logged into this website.
-If you are not a member you can Join HCGS (for as little as $20/year) and have access to this database.

 To obtain a copy of the original record:

-• The source microfilms for these church burials are available at the CHPL, CHLA, and LDS except for those of Roman Catholic church burials.
+The source microfilms for these church burials are available at the CHPL, CHLA, and LDS except for those of Roman Catholic church burials.

-1865 - 1908 Civil death records
+1865 - 1908 Civil Death Records

 • Cincinnati death records for the years 1878–1896 and 1900–1908 have also been indexed by the HCGS into nine books titled Index to Cincinnati, Ohio, Death Records which are available at the CHPL and can also be found at other libraries via WorldCat.
 Click on the specific book title, scroll down, enter your zip code and click on Find Libraries.